The @directive decorator¶

 Where should directives be placed at?¶

-All the custom directives created must be inside a directives/operations
+All the custom directives created must be inside a directives/operations package in order to

 be discovered.

-can be anywhere in your application and
+The place for the directives/operations can be anywhere in your application and

 you can have more than one as well.